inab/InSoLiTo/README.md

 # InSoLiTo database

-Before starting to install the datase and its webpage, `docker` and `docker compose v2` is needed for the installation.
+Before starting to install the datase and its webpage, `docker` and `docker compose v2` are needed for the installation.

 If you wanto to create the database from zero, you need to follow the steps from the `DB` folder.